 The student must have a weighted average of 75% on all exams (quizzes, sectional exams and final exam) in order to successfully complete the course.
 Papers, projects, discussions, etc. may not be used to pass the course.
 Exam grades will be averaged first and then the other grades are added provided the student has at least a 75% exam average.
-If a student does not have $\geq$ 75% weighted average on all tests (quizzes, sectional exams, and final exam), the student fails the course regardless of other points earned in the course.
+If a student does not have \geq 75% weighted average on all tests (quizzes, sectional exams, and final exam), the student fails the course regardless of other points earned in the course.

-Students may be randomly assigned seats for testing and should arrange themselves with ample space between them and the next person.
+Students will be randomly assigned seats for testing and should arrange themselves with ample space between them and the next person.
+Students must bring a privacy screen for every exam.
+Failure to provide a privacy screen may result in an unexcused absence for the exam.
 Students must be seated and ready to start the exam at the scheduled time.
 Late students will not be admitted to class during an exam and the rules for absence will apply.
-Exams missed for an excused absence may be made up within 5 school days after returning to campus at a time determined by the course faculty.
-The format for all make-up exams will be at the discretion of the faculty and may include essay, short answer, fill in the blank, and/or multiple-choice type questions that cover the same content areas from the missed exam.
-Exams missed due to unexcused absences may not be made up.
-In this case, the grade achieved by the student for the comprehensive final exam will also be entered for the missed exam.
-When Backpacks, purses, cell phones, additional pens and pencils, hats, jackets, and books will be placed in a designated area of the classroom prior to taking each exam.
+Backpacks, purses, cell phones, additional pens and pencils, hats, jackets, and books will be placed in a designated area of the classroom prior to taking each exam.
 Eating is not allowed during the exam.
-Calculators, pencils, and paper will be provided, if necessary.
+Pencils and paper will be provided, if necessary.
 Testing may be performed on the student's laptop computer, or an established PC in the computer lab.
+With the exception of NUR 302 and the pre-clinical dosage calculation exams, students may not use separate calculators.
+There is a calculator available on the electronic testing platform.
 Testing is never permitted on a tablet or cell phone.
 While testing, the proctoring instructor will not address questions.
 If scratch paper is allowed, the student will place their name on it and submit it to the faculty before leaving the room.